Paul Aldridge, WJ Group sustainability director, says WJ is seeking to continue giving young people a sustainable future, despite new challenges.

-However, WJ have been proactively working to change that thinking by providing awareness of varying career development opportunities for young men and women within our sector.
+However, WJ has been proactively working to change that thinking by providing awareness of varying career development opportunities for young men and women within our sector.
 We initiated a programme to develop close relationships with schools, sixth form colleges and universities in communities across the UK.
 The aim has been to foster an awareness and understanding of the different and exciting types of careers and opportunities that WJ, the road marking sector and the highways industry generally can offer young people.

-In fact, in my view, the UK has one of safest road networks in the world, despite being one of the busiest, with an exceptional chance to export new products, services and expertise around the globe, if we seize the initiative.
+In fact, in my view, the UK has one of the safest road networks in the world, despite being one of the busiest, with an exceptional chance to export new products, services and expertise around the globe, if we seize the initiative.
 Looking to the future, this gives our industry a unique selling point when trying to attract young people, and here at WJ and the wider industry we have recognised the vital role young talent can play within our organisations; bringing new ideas and skills.
-This then complements our ability to offer fulfilling and successful careers within a fast paced and changing industry.
+This then complements our ability to offer fulfilling and successful careers within a fast-paced and changing industry.

 Collaboration with the Institute of Highway Engineers (IHE) also creates an additional career development path for all WJ’s young talent to gain professional qualifications under a scheme designed to elevate the practical.